Skip to main content

 About

-Quarantine Zone: The Last Check is a single player strategy game with a science fiction theme.
+Quarantine Zone: The Last Check is a single player management game with drama, post-apocalyptic and science fiction themes.
 It was developed by Brigada Games and was released on January 12, 2026.
 It received mostly positive reviews from critics and positive reviews from players.

 Skip User Reviews